Filipino Cultural Association: Campus Activities

 Aside from the yearly PCN, FCA participates in a number of events including the student fairs sponsored by the university, Cultural Explosion, many of the events sponsored by the Asian American Student Union, as well as inter-organizational events with other student groups.
 An example would be the annual FACES Fashion Extravaganza/Party.
 FACES started in 1995 as a social event between FCA and the Chinese Culture Club (CCC).
 The organization auditioned students to model fashions from local designers and/or retail stores.
 The event would end with a party for its audience and the participants themselves.
 For the second annual event, the Korean Student Association (KSA) joined both FCA and CCC as the third-sponsoring student organization for the event.
 FACES was named after a nightclub of the same name in Manila, Philippines.
 FACES continues to strive for excellence and takes pride in showcasing local talent to the community abroad.

 Involvement with FIND/D6

 FCA is also a founding-member organization of the Filipino Intercollegiate Networking Dialogue's sixth district.
-More popularly known as "D6," the group comprises Fil-Am student groups from University of Maryland, College Park, University of Maryland, Baltimore County, Towson University, the United States Naval Academy, The Catholic University of America, George Washington University, and George Mason University.
+More popularly known as "D6," the group comprises Fil-Am student groups from University of Maryland, College Park, University of Maryland, Baltimore County, Towson University, Johns Hopkins University, and George Mason University.
 D6 encompasses the Mid-Atlantic Region of FIND, and is the sixth of eight districts that span from Maine down to Florida.
-In addition to FIND, D6 schools participate in sports such as George Mason University's Turkeybowl and D6 Basketball where they all have a chance to compete with each other.
+In addition to FIND, D6 schools participate in sports such as George Mason University's Turkeybowl and D6 Basketball, where they all have a chance to compete with each other.
 They also have picnics where they can meet other members of the other Filipino clubs in the district.